digitalbricklayer/techteapotcom/src/content/posts/an-end-to-var-life/index.md

 title: "(An End to) VAR Life"
 description: "My reflections on nearly 20 years with OPENXTRA Limited a Value Added Reseller I co-founded all the way back in early 2003."
 lead: "My reflections on nearly 20 years with OPENXTRA Limited a Value Added Reseller I co-founded all the way back in early 2003."
-date: 2022-11-03
+date: 2023-01-17
 thumbnail: "/images/openxtra-logo.png"
-draft: true
 ---

 <!--more-->

 ## An End

-OPENXTRA Limited closed their doors for the last time on 29th December 2022.
-OPENXTRA was a Value Added Reseller in the server room environment monitoring market principally with a sideline as a supplier of network enabled power switches.
+OPENXTRA Limited was [purchased by AVTECH Software on 29th December 2022](https://www.openxtra.co.uk/server-room-monitoring-blog/announcement-openxtra-acquired-by-avtech-software-inc.html) and I decided to step back from my involvement.
+OPENXTRA is a Value Added Reseller in the server room environment monitoring market principally with a sideline as a supplier of network enabled power switches.

 ## The Beginning